Common Myths About Breastfeeding

 Breastfeeding is a natural and beautiful act of nourishing a newborn, providing them with essential nutrients and antibodies to support their growth and development.
 Despite its numerous benefits, breastfeeding is often surrounded by misconceptions and myths that can discourage new mothers from choosing this incredible bonding experience for themselves and their babies.
+According to the CDC, 84% of U.S. mothers initiate breastfeeding, yet only 58% continue beyond six months—often due to misinformation.
+Breastfeeding myths often stem from cultural biases, outdated practices, or misinformation.
 In this blog post, we will bust some of the most common breastfeeding myths and give you the facts you need to know.

 Breastfeeding may be natural, but it is not always easy.